YES Guidelines

 - A form with any altered item is not accepted.
 A new form with proper signature is required.

-- You MUST bring a copy of your form with you when you turn in your hours.
+- We encourage you to bring a copy of your form with you when you turn in your hours.
 The copy will be stamped and returned to you for your record.
+This is proof that your form was submitted.

 - Your submitted Y.E.S. hours, upon approval, are entered in the Y.E.S.
 Program system.
 You can query for your Y.E.S. hour records online at service.chsyes.info.
 You must create an account to receive access.